liatrio/autogov-workflows/README.md

 An OCI Artifact's structure typically includes an Image Manifest or an Image Index, which can reference other OCI artifacts.
 These artifacts are stored and accessed in a content-addressable manner, either within registries or in on-disk storage, like an OCI-Layout directory.

 OCI artifacts can be identified by either a tag or a digest.
-The digest, an immutable hash of the artifact’s manifest or index, uniquely identifies the artifact version.
+The digest, an immutable hash of the artifact's manifest or index, uniquely identifies the artifact version.
 In contrast, a tag is mutable, allowing updates to reference different versions over time.

 A tag links to a descriptor, a data structure that contains the digest for the associated manifest or index.